bdlm/log/README.md

 }
 ```

-Note that it's completely api-compatible with the stdlib logger, so you can replace your `log` imports everywhere with `log "github.com/bdlm/log"` and you'll now have the flexibility of Logrus.
-You can customize it all you want:
+Note that it is completely api-compatible with the stdlib logger, so you can replace your `log`
+imports everywhere with `"github.com/bdlm/log"` and you'll have the full flexibility of
+`bdlm/log` available.
+You can customize it further in your code:

 ```go
 package main